 Street View is a term closely linked to Google Maps, but Apple Maps has its own version as well, dubbed Look Around.
 The principle is essentially the same: you find a location on a map and get to see what it looks like if you were actually standing there at street level.

 Accessing it is simple.
-If you search for a location you’ll see a square in mid-left with a pair of binoculars.
+If you drop a pin on the map you’ll see a square in mid-left with a pair of binoculars.
 Tap that and a pop-up window will take you down to street level.
-That window only covers half the screen, but tapping the button in the top left will expand it to fill your entire display.
+That window only covers the full screen by default, but you can bring up a split screen mode with a map by tapping the arrows in the top left.

 Navigating with Look Around is just as easy.
 In full screen mode, simply tap the place you want to go and the camera will move around.
 With the pop-up window you can tap a pot on the map and be teleported there instantly.